 Erin and I are both going through The Artist’s Way, a 12-week course in self-discovery and creative recovery.
 Throughout the next three months, we’ll be sharing weekly updates on how it’s going, what we’ve learned, and how this process has affected our creative lives.

-The Artist’s Way Week 11: Recovering a Sense of Autonomy
+Week 9 focuses on Recovering a Sense of Compassion.

 Did you do your artist date this week?
-(Have you considered scheduling an entire artist’s day?
-Whew!)
+Have you kept the emphasis on fun?
 What did you do?
 How did it feel?

 Did you experience any synchronicity this week?
 What was it?

 I got to talk with one of my good friends whom I hadn’t seen in a while.
 This friend is someone who’s incredibly compassionate and caring and inspires me to be compassionate with myself.
 I let her take a look at the first chapter of my novel and she was so incredibly supportive.
 It reminded me that I don’t have to hide who I am, that I can share myself with people who believe in me.
 It also reminded me to treasure the friends I have who believe in my magic.
 I need them.

 Were there any other issues this week that you consider significant for your recovery?
 Describe them.

 The biggest issue I’m having right now is, unsurprisingly, time management.
 I’ve been trying to do blog hopping on my lunch break at work, which is really only so helpful.
 I’m starting to become concerned, because I’m working half the hours that I’ll be working in the not-so-distant future.
 I’ve been keeping a time log, but going forward I’m going to indicate the type of activity—whether it’s self-care, work-related, creative playtime, etc. Hopefully in the next couple of weeks I can become aware of where my time is going and reallocate some time to what matters.